psyar8/FSE_CourseWork_4/README.md

 As a team, we have logged all the bugs which we identified in the program.
 The change ID has been formatted in the following way:

-* CHGNE100 LEVEL = CompanyEmail
+* CHGNE100 level = CompanyEmail
-* CHGNE200 LEVEL = CompanyProject
+* CHGNE200 level = CompanyProject
-* CHGNE300 LEVEL = CompanyEmailSystem
+* CHGNE300 level = CompanyEmailSystem

 Authors
 --------